The payout ratio is a vital financial metric used to assess how much of a company’s earnings are distributed to shareholders as dividends.

 Interpreting Payout Ratios

-A high payout ratio, typically above 100%, may indicate a company could be returning more money to shareholders than it earns, which might be unsustainable in the long term.
+A high payout ratio, typically above 100%, may indicate that a company is returning more money to shareholders than it earns, which might be unsustainable in the long term.
 Conversely, a low payout ratio suggests that a company is reinvesting a larger share of its profits into the business, which could imply future growth.
 Investors often seek a balanced payout ratio that reflects a commitment to shareholder returns and the company’s growth aspirations.

 Get Detailed Dividend Reporting with Stock Rover